"Seizing Immortality from the Jaws of Impermanence"

 - Mingling of sexual essences has the power to create new life.
 "If the ching goes forth, it creates new life, but if it is retained, it gives life to one’s own body," until finally reaching in the sexual alchemists the spiritual parthenogenesis of what [one text] calls "forming the holy fetus."

 - "Careful regulation of sexual energy is the foundation of conjugal harmony."
 Through exercising self-control and calming the passion, love actually increases, and one remains interested in one's lover.

 The concept of "returning the ching to nourish the brain" is the centerpiece of Chinese sexual practice according to Wile.
 I suspect this is another language to describe the phenomenon we have noticed.
 Brain chemistry seems to improve when one avoids the highs and lows of conventional orgasm while consciously nurturing each other during lovemaking.
 This provides a sense of wholeness and satisfaction.

 Early on, the Chinese taught that the path to mutual immortality for men and women is through a "combination of deep penetration, low arousal, and tan-t’ien visualizations."
 The goal of the visualizations was to draw the energy from the energy center just below the navel up through the heart into the crown center.
 In this way, the combination of male and female energy forms a life-giving elixir, and eventually the "holy fetus."

-Sadly, the Chinese, like the Tibetan Buddhists to the southwest, departed from this shared goal in favor of the selfishness of men using women’s sexual response for their own ends.
+Sadly, the Chinese, like the Tibetan Buddhists to the west, departed from this shared goal in favor of the selfishness of men using women’s sexual response for their own ends.
 Perhaps the resulting karmic dance - as we exchange roles lifetime after lifetime - has caught us in a downward spiral for a long time.